Lisa Campos

 6XAPxidwBAFhjSiViA9OrrPiDzPufn9vsWNf1KQq (1)

 Introduced as UTSA’s Vice President for Intercollegiate Athletics and Athletics Director on Nov.
 17, 2017, Dr. Lisa Campos has made an immediate and positive impact on the athletics department, university and community during her time in San Antonio.
-One of fine finalists for the 2022 Sports Business Journal’s Athletic Director of the Year, Campos has elevated UTSA Athletics to new heights in her first five years leading the department, most recently leading the Roadrunners into the American Athletic Conference as of July 1, 2023.
+One of fine finalists for the 2022 Sports Business Journal’s Athletic Director of the Year, Campos has elevated UTSA Athletics to new heights, most recently leading the Roadrunners into the American Athletic Conference on July 1, 2023.

 One of Campos’ first tasks upon her hiring was to develop and implement a new strategic plan for the future of UTSA Athletics and align with UTSA President Taylor Eighmy’s vision and strategic initiatives for the university.
 Less than one year later, she introduced the Roadrunner Game Plan, which utilizes three winning values — Excellence, Integrity and Unity — to focus on developing and enhancing the student-athlete experience, creating a culture of excellence, developing resources and uniting the community.
 The plan’s emphasis to develop champions in the classroom, in competition and in life has been evident during her tenure.

-UTSA student-athletes have set numerous department records for academic success including achieving an 87% graduation success rate in the most recent report and currently boasting an average team GPA of 3.24 as of the Spring 2023 semester.
-Additionally, student-athletes have collected nearly 300 Conference USA Commissioner’s academic medals and more than 1,000 C-USA Honor Roll certificates in the last five years.
+UTSA student-athletes have set numerous department records for academic success including achieving an 89% graduation success rate in the most recent report and consistently recording a department GPA above 3.0.
+Additionally, student-athletes collected nearly 300 Conference USA Commissioner’s academic medals and more than 1,000 C-USA Honor Roll certificates over her first five years leading the department, and they recently saw 182 make the American Athletic Conference All-Academic Team in their first year in the league.

-Under her leadership, UTSA’s sport programs have produced 25 All-Americans and six Academic All-Americans, as well as more than 175 all-conference honors and over 30 academic all-district accolades.
-The Roadrunners have captured six team championships — including back-to-back football titles in 2021-22 — and over three dozen individual conference crowns in the last five years.
+Under her leadership, UTSA’s sport programs have produced 28 All-Americans and seven Academic All-Americans, as well as more than 200 all-conference honors and over 60 academic all-district accolades.
+The Roadrunners have captured six team championships — including back-to-back football titles in 2021-22 — and over three dozen individual conference crowns in the last six years.

-In her second year at the helm, Campos led a campus-wide collaboration with Brenda Tracy, a sexual assault survivor, public speaker and founder of the national campaign and nonprofit, Set The Expectation.
-Their work led to UTSA becoming the first university in the nation to implement the Tracy Rule, the most comprehensive Serious Misconduct rule in the NCAA.
+In her second year at the helm, Campos spearheaded an effort that led to UTSA becoming the first university in the nation to implement the most comprehensive Serious Misconduct rule in the NCAA.

 In June 2021, Campos’ forward-thinking approach guided UTSA to become one of the first institutions to introduce an educational and life skills program in anticipation of now-implemented NCAA and state legislation related to name, image and likeness (NIL) activities.
 Runners Go Bold is a comprehensive program providing student-athletes with the knowledge and skills to build their personal brands and financial acumen.